Condor Primitive Mountain Knife

 • Use a real cutting surface around food instead of abusing the edge.

-• Do not baton like the knife is disposable.
+• Do not baton like the knife is disposable, and do not baton where a saw would be cleaner.

 Keep building your kit